-The CDC has recommendations for how long to use condoms or not have sex after having traveled to an area with Zika.
+The CDC has recommendations for how long to use condoms or not have sex after having traveled to an area with past or current Zika.

 |If your partner is pregnant||Use condoms correctly every time you have vaginal, anal, oral sex, or share sex toys, or do not have sex for the entire pregnancy.|